-License # ESI-287800
+License # ESI-277774

-Kayla is a Learning Leader for the Esthetics program and is on the Clinic Classroom.
+Kayla is a Learning Leader who oversee services on the Clinic Classroom for the Esthetics Future Professionals.

 The school enrolls student instructors, the student instructors provide supervised training and instruction to students enrolled in the school's programs.